MF trustee can team up with plaintiffs against Corzine - judge

 Louis Freeh, the trustee liquidating MF Global's parent entity, objected, saying some of Giddens' claims against the defendants would benefit MF Global's general estate, not its customers, and should therefore be filed by Freeh.

 The two trustees represent the interests of different sets of creditors, and have long battled over entitlement to various pots of money.
-Freeh is trying to pay back creditors of MF Global's parent, like lender JPMorgan Chase & Co (JPM.N).
+Freeh is trying to pay back creditors of MF Global's parent, like lender JPMorgan Chase & Co.

 Glenn voiced his own concerns, asking Giddens' attorneys how proceeds of the lawsuits -- particularly settlements -- would be allocated between customers and other MF creditors.